department-of-veterans-affairs/va-forms-system-core/doc-extraction/va-forms-system-core.api.md

 // @beta
 export function FormRouter(props: RouterProps): JSX.Element;

+// Warning: (ae-forgotten-export) The symbol "FormTitleProps" needs to be exported by the entry point index.d.ts
+//
+// @public
+export const FormTitle: (props: FormTitleProps) => JSX.Element;

 // Warning: (ae-forgotten-export) The symbol "FullNameProps" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)